Protein: What It Is, What It Does, and What It Means

 Consistency across the day matters more than perfection.

-Why Protein Helps You Feel Full
+Why Protein Helps with Fat Loss

-Protein increases fullness more than carbohydrates or fat [2].
+Protein increases fullness [14].

 The Protein Leverage Hypothesis